osamuyiohenhen/Twitch-Chat-Analysis/README.md

         # Inside config.py
         client_id = 'YOUR_CLIENT_ID_HERE'
         client_secret = 'YOUR_CLIENT_SECRET_HERE'
-        channel = 'name_of_twitch_channel_to_join'
         # Add any other necessary configurations
         ```

 ## How to Use:

 1. Make sure your `config.py` file is set up correctly with your API keys and target channel.
-2. Run the main bot script:
+2. Run the main program script:
     ```bash
     python main.py
     ```
 3. The first time you run it, the script will likely guide you through an authentication process in your web browser to grant the necessary permissions.
-4. Once authenticated, the bot should connect to the specified Twitch channel, and you will see chat messages and sentiment scores pop up in your terminal.
+4. Once authenticated, the program should connect to the specified Twitch channel, and you will see chat messages and sentiment scores pop up in your terminal.
-5. Press "ENTER" in the terminal where the script is running to stop the bot.
+5. Press "ENTER" in the terminal where the script is running to stop the process.

 ## Potential Future Additions:

 * Storing sentiment data for analysis.
-* Data link to a separate hardware board.
 * Implementing user-interactive bot commands.
 * Exploring additional NLP features.
 * Improving configurability of settings.